jlagneau/libft/README.md

-# LIBFT
+# libft

 Project of school 42 which aim to recode a part of the standard library "libc" functions, with custom functions.

+---

 ## Compile

-### Normal
+### 1. Normal

 	make